Sensing with near-infrared laser trapped fluorescent nanodiamonds: Discussion

 \section{Discussion}

-The shift in the ODMR resonance frequency with increasing NIR power, as shown in Fig.~\ref{fig:ODMR_glass}, Fig.~\ref{fig:main_stat}, and Fig.~\ref{fig:all_stats}a), suggests an increase in temperature within the FNDs.
-This is consistent with the known temperature dependence of the zero-field splitting parameter $D$ of the NV center, which decreases with increasing temperature at a rate of approximately $-74$~kHz/K~\cite{Acosta2010, Toyli2012}.
+The shift in the ODMR resonance frequency with increasing NIR power, as shown in Fig.~\ref{fig:all_stats}a), and Fig.~\ref{fig:main_stat}, suggests an increase in temperature within the FNDs.
+This is consistent with the known temperature dependence of the zero-field splitting parameter $D$ of the NV center, which decreases with increasing temperature at a rate of approximately $-74$~kHz/K~\cite{Acosta2010, Toyli2012} and corresponds with previous suggestions of the heating effect of NIR light~\cite{Lai2013}.
 However, the extent of the thermal effect is significantly influenced by the surrounding medium's properties.
 Media with higher thermal conductivity and heat capacity, such as water, dissipate heat more efficiently than air, resulting in smaller temperature increases in the FNDs.
-This is supported by our temperature simulations, which show minimal temperature rise in water compared to air during NIR illumination.
-Consequently, FNDs trapped in water exhibit much smaller ODMR frequency shifts with increasing NIR power, as shown in Fig.~\ref{fig:main_stat} and Fig.~\ref{fig:all_stats}.
+This is supported by our temperature simulations, which show much lower temperature rise in water compared to air during NIR illumination.
+Consequently, FNDs trapped in water exhibit much smaller ODMR frequency shifts with increasing NIR power.

-In addition to thermal effects, the NIR laser alters the charge-state dynamics of the NV centers.
-Our simulations of charge-state dynamics indicate that at low NIR power levels, there is a slight increase in the NV\(^-\) population due to enhanced recombination processes facilitated by NIR photons.
-However, as the NIR power increases beyond a threshold (approximately 10~mW with our parameters), the NV\(^-\) population begins to decrease while the NV\(^0\) population increases.
-This inversion is attributed to the saturation of recombination processes and increased ionization rates at higher NIR powers.